sboily/wazo-dangerous-demo-astricon-2018/README.md

 Game hacked for the dangerous demo at the Astricon 2018.

-The demo is available here: https://www.pscp.tv/w/1eaKbVgVLOBKX
+The video of the dangerous demo is available here: https://www.pscp.tv/w/1eaKbVgVLOBKX

 I won the entertaiment prize with this demo ;).
 Thank you to all who support me!

 Game has been found here: https://www.pygame.org/project/1885/3320

-It has been modified to use Wazo for generating aliens based on incoming call on our voice application programmable.
-It works with websocket and REST API from Wazo.
+It has been modified to use Wazo for generating aliens based on incoming call on our programmable voice application.
+It works with the websocket and REST API from Wazo.

 To install it: